Close Encounters of the Interstellar Kind: Examining the Capture of Interstellar Objects in Near Earth Orbit: Discussion

 In present day, we expect the hyperbolic excess velocity distribution of objects to resemble the field stellar velocity distribution.
 Accordingly, to estimate the rate of capture in present day solar system, we use the known values of the Sun's velocity relative to the Local Standard of Rest (LSR).
 The solar velocity relative to the LSR is given as $(v_U^{\odot}, v_V^{\odot}, v_W^{\odot}) = (10 \pm 1, 11 \pm 2, 7 \pm 0.5)$ km/s \citep[e.g.,][]{Schonrich2010MNRAS.403.1829S,Tian2015ApJ...809..145T,Bland2016ARA&A..54..529B}.
 The velocity dispersion of the local stars around the LSR is given as $(\sigma_U,\sigma_V,\sigma_W)=(33\pm4,38\pm4,23\pm2)$ km/s \citep[e.g.,][]{Anguiano2018MNRAS.474..854A}.
 Using the method described in \cite{Siraj2020ApJ...903L..20S}, we construct the probability distribution of incoming speeds of ISOs with respect to the Sun.
 For more information, we refer the interested reader to \cite{Siraj2020ApJ...903L..20S}.
 We note that we assumed the speeds are distributed isotropically, an assumption that might not hold in reality.

 We plot the velocity averaged cross section ($\langle \sigma v_{\infty} \rangle$) as a function of the maximum semi-major axis of captured objects ($a_t$) in Figure \ref{fig:comparison_cap_rate}.
 We find that $\langle \sigma v_{\infty} \rangle_{jup}/\langle \sigma v_{\infty} \rangle_{earth} \approx 10^4$.
 Thus the majority of the captured interstellar NEOs is due to Jupiter rather than Earth.
-It is a monotonically increasing function of $a_t$ indicating that captures at larger semi-major axes are easier than captures at smaller semi-major axes.
+It is a monotonically increasing function of $a_t$ indicating that captures leading to orbits with larger semi-major axes are more likely than those leading to orbits with smaller semi-major axes.
 Note that this is only for captures due to close encounters with the planets.
-Wide encounters do not play a role in capturing objects with $a<100$ au for both Earth and Jupiter and can be safely ignored.
+Distant encounters do not play a role in capturing objects with $a<100$ au for both Earth and Jupiter and can be safely ignored.

 Our results indicate that in the present day, capture is hard due to the relatively large velocity dispersion of field stars with respect to the Sun.
 A caveat of our results is the assumption that incoming ISO velocities reflect the field star velocities.
 However, gravitational kicks from planets lying in the habitable zone of M dwarf stars (the most abundant type of star) can eject objects at $v_e \sim 50$ km/s \citep[][]{Siraj2020ApJ...903L..20S}, where $v_e$ is the ejection velocity.
 If we assume that the ejection velocity is $50$ km/s, we find that $\langle \sigma v_{\infty} \rangle$ is almost 4$\times$ lower than that from before.
 This indicates the sensitivity of the results to the origin of ISOs and highlights the importance of modelling the origin of these objects properly.